yasuoka/cvs2gitdump/README.md

   Add an extra RCS keyword which are used by CVS.
 The script substitutes the RCS keyword by the same way as $Id$.

+* -m module

+  Specify the target module name in the target cvsroot.
+The script will dump only the directory specified by this option.

 * cvsroot

   The target cvsroot or the sub directory of the cvsroot.
+The script treats this directory as the root directory.

 * git_dir